-Practicum and internship placements must be able to adhere to the requirements outlined in the Learning Contract.
-One the primary requirements is that a site provides supervision from a qualified supervisor.
+There are specific requirements for the credentials and qualifications of the site supervisors who are supervising students on internship.
 School Counseling site supervisors must be Licensed School Counselors, who have a minimum of 2 years of experience as a School Counselor prior to supervising the intern.
-Clinical Mental Health Counseling site supervisors must hold a LPCC license with the "Supervisor" endorsement (LPCC-S) from the Ohio Counselor, Social Worker, & MFT Board.
-In addition, sites must provide at least 50% of direct clinical hours via an in-person format.
-Sites that can only provide direct hours via telehealth/virtual formats do not meet requirements.
+Clinical Mental Health Counseling site supervisors must hold a PCC license with the "Supervisor" endorsement (PCC-s) from the Ohio Counselor and Social Worker Board.